iamgadmarconi/Assistant-Python/agent/instructions.md

                                     Would you like to send it now?

-                                    **IF THE USER AGREES TO SEND THE EMAIL, REFER TO THE sendEmail FUNCTION WITH THE MESSAGE OBJECT AS THE PARAMETER.**
+                                    **IF THE USER AGREES TO SEND THE EMAIL, REFER TO THE sendEmail FUNCTION WITH THE EXACT SAME PARAMETERS AS DISPLAYED TO THE USERS.**

 5. sendEmail: Send an email to the recipient.
 This function should be called after the writeEmail function AND USER CONFIRMATION.

+    Send an email to the recipient.
+This function should be called after the writeEmail function AND USER CONFIRMATION.

+    THIS IS A FOLLOWUP FUNCTION FOR THE writeEmail FUNCTION.
+You should call this function after calling the writeEmail function.

     :Params:

-        message: O365.Message

-            When calling this function, you should pass the message object returned by the writeEmail function.

-                Example:

-                    User: 'Looks good, send the email'

-                    -> sendEmail(message: O365.Message)
+        recipients: list[str]

+            The recipients diplayed in writeEmail

+        subject: str

+            The subject diplayed in writeEmail

+        body: str

+            The body displayed in writeEmail

+        attachments: Optional[list[str]]

+            The attachments displayed in writeEmail

     :Returns:

-            email_reports: list[str]
+        email_reports: str

-                A confirmation message.
-Deliver the confirmation message in Natural language.
+            A string containing the status of the sent email.

                 Example:

-                        User: 'Send the email'

-                        -> sendEmail(message)

-                            * Your response should look something like this:
-                                -> 'Your email has been sent to RECIPIENT
-                                    Subject: SUBJECT
-                                    Body: BODY
-                                    Attachments: ATTACHMENTS'
+                        User: 'looks good, send it'

+                        -> sendEmail([John.Doe@outlook.com], 'Action Plan for Project', **Body**, [project_plan.pdf])

+                            * The body parameter of the email should be composed in a way that is polite and professional unless otherwise specified by the user.
+Do not be overly verbose.

+                            'Email sent successfully!'